home > watchtower scandal > higher education

 “Your children will no doubt experience new challenges and pressures. … Are they prepared for the pressure they will receive to pursue higher education, date, and use alcohol or drugs?”
 Kingdom Ministry 2011 Jul p.2

-Watchtower explains pursuing an advanced education is dangerous because it:
+Pursuing an advanced education is explained as dangerous because it:

 - Wastes precious time in these last days

 - Promotes prestige and materialism